This document has been placed in the public domain.

 Default value: none.

-indicate the preferred handling by the Docutils writer.
+elements to indicate the preferred handling by the Docutils writer.
 [10]

 The default depends on the writer and the image_loading